ErikRikoo/Unity-Dynamic-Color-Palette/README.md

 Right Clicking in the Project Hierarchy view, and then choose ColorPalette.

 - Using the Color Palette
+    - You can change the default value that will be added when using the `+` button.
     - Adding and Removing colors can be done by pressing `+` and `-` button on top right.
     - A color has a color and a name that can be used to distinguish between colors and have a clear label
     - You can remove the color you want by pressing the `x` button on the right of the color.